domainersuitedev/delicious-api/api/posts.md

 <result code="done" />
 ```

-## `/v1/posts/get?` — get bookmark for a single date, or fetch specific items
+## `/v1/posts/get?`

-Returns one or more posts on a single day matching the Arguments.
-If no date
-or url is given, most recent date will be used.
+Returns one or more posts on a single day matching the arguments.
+If no date or url is given, most recent date will be used.

 ### Arguments